tkem/uritools/docs/index.rst

 .. data:: UNRESERVED

-   Unreserved characters specified in RFC 3986 as a string.
+   Unreserved characters specified in RFC 3986 as a byte string.

 .. data:: RESERVED

-   Reserved characters specified in RFC 3986 as a string.
+   Reserved characters specified in RFC 3986 as a byte string.

 .. data:: GEN_DELIMS

-   General delimiting characters specified in RFC 3986 as a string.
+   General delimiting characters specified in RFC 3986 as a byte string.

 .. data:: SUB_DELIMS

-   Subcomponent delimiting characters specified in RFC 3986 as a string.
+   Subcomponent delimiting characters specified in RFC 3986 as a byte string.

-Results of :func:`urisplit` and :func:`uridefrag`
+Structured Parse Results
 ------------------------------------------------------------------------

 The result objects from the :func:`urisplit` and :func:`uridefrag`